jemarq04/bash-argparse/README.md

   * If you wish to name the script something differently for any reason, you can provide a different name.

 * `bap_add_subparsers`
 Use this function to add subcommands to your script.
 Note that files for each subcommand must be present in the directory of your base script.
-(Note that BAP does not yet support subcommands with scripts named with file extensions.
-Omit them and be sure to add the shebang at the top of your file!)
 Usage: `bap_add_subparsers $subparser1 [$subparser2] ...`

 * `bap_subparse`